Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Conjugate tubular neighborhoods

-To model the dynamics in the neighborhoods of $\PO_{32.80}$ and $\PO_{43.61}$ I choose the latent-space dynamics as \eqref{linear_cc} and \eqref{linear_rr}, respectively, with Floquet exponents equal to those of the periodic orbits shown in \tabref{floquet}.
-As a result, the least stable subspace of the periodic orbits and the linear systems in \eqref{linear_cc} and \eqref{linear_rr} are conjugates of one another and the task of the autoencoder is to perform the coordinate transformations between these \emph{conjugate tubular neighborhoods}.
+To model the dynamics in the neighborhoods of $\PO_{1}$ and $\PO_{2}$ I choose the latent-space dynamics given by \eqref{linear_cc} and \eqref{linear_rr}, respectively, with Floquet exponents equal to those of the periodic orbits shown in \tabref{floquet}.
+As a result, the leading Floquet eigenspace of the periodic orbits and the linear systems in \eqref{linear_cc} and \eqref{linear_rr} are conjugates of one another and the task of the autoencoder is to perform the coordinate transformations between these conjugate tubular neighborhoods.

-\fig{trainingdata}{Training data visualized as projections onto the principal components of the $\PO_{32.80}$ and the $\PO_{43.61}$.}
+\fig{trainingdata}{Training data visualized as projections onto the principal components of the $\PO_{1}$ (A) and the $\PO_{2}$ (B).}